Resource

 Abatacept with other medicines

-Some biologic drugs are known to interact poorly with other biologics.
-You may therefore be asked to leave a gap between stopping one biologic drug and starting another, so that the first drug has time to start coming out of your system.
+Some biologic medicines are known to interact poorly with other biologics.
+You may therefore be asked to leave a gap between stopping one biologic medicine and starting another, so that the first biologic has time to start coming out of your system.

 Abatacept during pregnancy and breastfeeding

-Due to the possibility that the drug may cross the placenta during pregnancy, administration of live vaccines to infants exposed to abatacept in the womb is not recommended for 14 weeks following the mother’s last exposure to abatacept during pregnancy.
+As abatacept may cross the placenta during pregnancy, it is recommended that babies exposed to abatacept in the womb should not be given live vaccines for 14 weeks following the mother’s last dose of abatacept during pregnancy.

-Pregnancy information on this webpage is based on British Society for Rheumatology (BSR) guidelines on prescribing drugs in pregnancy and breastfeeding.
+Pregnancy information in this booklet is based on British Society for Rheumatology (BSR) guidelines on prescribing medicines in pregnancy and breastfeeding.

 Before starting a family it is recommended that you get advice from the consultant or clinical nurse specialist about when to start a pregnancy.